divslinger/Android-Merchant-App/TEST_PLAN.md

    * Enter a specific amount
    * Click Charge to generate an invoice/QR code
    * Pay the invoice
-   * Confirm that the checkmark is shown after the payment is sent
+   * Confirm that the CheckMark is shown after the payment is sent
 1. Use an Android device with OS 9.x
    * perform same test as 'Use an Android device with OS 10'
 1. Use an Android device with OS 8.x